JonJagger/cyber-dojo/readme.txt

   For example, test framework library code.
   Not required if you do not need hidden files.
   Not currently used anywhere.
-The plan is that doing a fork will offer a page that allows you to control which files are visible and which are not (eg to make the test files present but invisible) then this will be needed.
+The plan is that doing a fork will offer a dialog that allows you to control which files are visible and which are not (eg to make the test files present but invisible).

 :support_filenames
   The names of necessary supporting non-text files.
 Each of these files must